 Annie is a member of PIBA.

 Annie has a strong interest in professional disciplinary matters.
-Her clinical negligence and inquest practice means that she has a good understanding of the challenges faced by healthcare and social work professionals in particular.
-She prides herself on providing a compassionate service to clients, while robustly representing their interests before tribunals.
+She has a good understanding of the challenges faced by healthcare and social work professionals and prides herself on providing excellent client service in these difficult proceedings.
+She also understands the unique demands of advocacy before disciplinary tribunals and prides herself on her careful and persuasive advocacy in this setting.

 Examples of her recent work include: